medi-torimorta/mythica/README.md

 ## Overview
 This mod adds a new dimension, "Mythica" to the game.
-The Mythica Dimension similar to the Overworld with a different seed(configurable).
+The Mythica Dimension is basically an another Overworld with a different seed(configurable).
 This Mod adds 1 item, the Mythic powder.
 By default, right-clicking inside a portal frame made of reinforced deepslate, like those generated in Ancient Cities will spawn a portal to the Mythica Dimension.
 The Mythic powder has no built-in recipe, please use the command or add a recipe yourself.